Crocodile Dundee in Los Angeles: Cast

+Production

+Matthew Berry, Eric Abrams and Paul Hogan had a dispute over the script.

+Unlike the other two films it is shot in 1.85:1 instead of 2.39:1.
+It is also the first film not to involve Rimfire Films.
+Paramount, the distributor of the other two films, distributed the film domestically with Universal Pictures handling a few other territories for the film.
+It is the first film in the series to not involve Hoyts.
+Various independent distributors handled the film in other territories.
+20th Century Fox, the foreign distributor of the first film, distributed the film in Italy.

 Reception

 Box office

 The film grossed $7,759,103 at the box office in Australia.
 The film debuted in 4th place at the US box office behind Bridget Jones's Diary (which was #1 in its second weekend), Spy Kids and Along Came a Spider.
 It grossed $39 million worldwide, below the total gross of the previous two films.
-In a 2017 interview, comedian and actor Tom Green stated that the box office receipts for his film Freddy Got Fingered did not reflect the actual attendance, as he thinks that movie goers under the age of seventeen bought tickets to Crocodile Dundee in Los Angeles and snuck into the theater showing his film.
+In a November 2017 interview with comedian Tom Green, he thought that moviegowers under the age of 17 bought tickets to Crocodile Dundee in Los Angeles snuck in to the showing of his film Freddy Got Fingered, and that the box office receipts for that film did not reflect the actual attendance.

 Critical response

-On Rotten Tomatoes the film has a score of 11% based on reviews from 80 critics.
+On Rotten Tomatoes, the film has a score of 11% based on reviews from 80 critics.
 The site's consensus reads: "A sequel as unnecessary as it is belated, Crocodile Dundee in Los Angeles lacks virtually all of the easygoing humor and charm that delighted fans of the original".
-On Metacritic the film has a score of 37% based on reviews from 33 critics, indicating generally unfavorable reviews.
+On Metacritic, the film has a score of 37% based on reviews from 33 critics, indicating generally unfavorable reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4 and wrote: "It may not be brilliant, but who would you rather your kids took as a role model: Crocodile Dundee, David Spade or Tom Green?", referring to the stars of contemporary theatrical releases Joe Dirt and Freddy Got Fingered, respectively.
 Variety called it "amiable rather than genuinely funny".